evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 You will now learn how to apply different methods to evaluate your text data.
 * **Text statistics**.
 Evaluate simple properties like text length.
 * **Text patterns**.
-Detect specific words or patterns in your data.
+Detect specific words or regular patterns.
 * **Model-based evals**.
 Use ready-made ML models to score data (e.g., by sentiment).
 * **LLM-as-a-judge**.
-Prompt LLMs to categorize or score texts.
+Prompt LLMs to categorize or score texts by custom criteria.
 * **Similarity metrics**.
-Use distance metrics to compare pairs of texts.
+Measure semantic similarity between pairs of text.

-You will generate visual Reports in your Python environment to explore the results.
-For demonstration, we show different types of checks one by one.
-In practice, you can combine different evaluations together.
+To view the evaluation results, you will generate visual Reports in your Python environment.
+You will later explore other formats like Test Suite.

-This section explains different evaluation methods.
-If you wish, you can skip any of them and head straight to Step 6 to see the monitoring example.
+This section introduces different LLM evaluation methods one by one.
+Each section is self-contained, so you can freely skip any of them and head to Step 6 to see the end-to-end monitoring example.

 ## Text statistics